ScottSedgwick/Light_Of_Xaryxis/docs/characters/wit.markdown

 **Telepathic Hub**.
 When the Mindwitness receives a telepathic message, it can telepathically share that message with up to seven other creatures within 600 feet of it that it can see.

+**Telepathic Bond**.
+Wit has learned Telepathic Bond from a Succubus.
+When using his telepathy on individuals he knows well, he ignores range restrictions, and does not even need to be on the same plane of existence.

 ## Actions

 **DC** The DC for all Mindwitness effects is based on Int (+3) and Proficiency Bonus (+4): 15.